 Sprawling across an expansive 32-acre park-like campus, our environment embodies space and growth.
 It’s lush, green and abundant.
 Our learning and social spaces are places of possibility; purposefully designed to foster the knowledge and skills required for future-focused workplaces.

 Treetops Restaurant & Café

-Our multi-functional café and restaurant opened in July 2020.
-Our dining precinct offers a recreational and leisure space for students and staff to enjoy quality food, relaxation time and great company in a comfortable and dignified way.
-Treetops Restaurant on the top level provides sophisticated sit-down dining options and a function centre and The Meeting Place café downstairs is perfect for a quick hot-chocolate (or coffee for the big kids), sandwich and chat with friends.
-We envisage many ‘foodie friendships’ flourishing here.
+Our dining precinct offers a recreational and leisure space for students and staff to enjoy quality food, relaxation time and great company.
+Treetops Restaurant on the top level provides sophisticated sit-down dining options and a function centre and The Meeting Place Café downstairs is perfect for a quick hot-chocolate (or coffee for the big kids), sandwich and chat with friends while you soak up the sun.
+Many ‘foodie friendships’ flourish Treetops.

 Early Learning Centre

-Our Early Learning Centre (ELC) was opened early 2019 and is an architecturally designed, state-of-the-art facility that promotes the attributes inherent in our International Baccalaureate Primary Years Programme.
+Our Early Learning Centre (ELC) is an architecturally designed, state-of-the-art facility that promotes the attributes inherent in our International Baccalaureate Primary Years Programme.
 Natural and built indoor and outdoor spaces are perfect for play-based and inquiry-based learning and an adventure playground strengthens little minds, muscles and fundamental movement skills.

 Technical & Applied Studies Facility